Hardware context¶

 alloc (

-Contexts can be queried for information about which features a context has enabled, whether it has a GPU, how many threads are in its thread pool.
+Contexts can be queried for information about which features a context has enabled, whether it has a GPU and how many threads are in its thread pool.

 - has_gpu¶